azzubair01/Image-Processing/README.md

   3. Image retrieval – Seek for the image of interest.
   4. Measurement of pattern – Measures various objects in an image.
   5. Image Recognition – Distinguish the objects in an image.

+## Current Version
+- Currently, we provide jupyter notebooks for Image Enhancement, and Classifications tasks